thenlevy/perso.ens-lyon-nicolas.levy/README.md

 ## Upcoming talks

+* Talk at GT Bioss, 23rd November - Lyon.

+## Previous talks

 * ENSnano: A software for designing 3D DNA nanostructures.
-27th October At the [DNA Nanotech for Medicine & Biology Webinar](https://blogs.ed.ac.uk/dnananotechwebinars/)
+27th October At the [DNA Nanotech for Medicine & Biology Webinar](https://blogs.ed.ac.uk/dnananotechwebinars/) (recordings to come)
-* Talk at GT Bioss, 23rd November - Lyon. title to be decided

-## Previous talks

 * ENSnano: a 3D modeling software for DNA nanostructures.
 At the [27th International Conference on DNA Computing and Molecular Programming](http://dna27.iopconfs.org/home). [[YouTube recording of the talk]](https://www.youtube.com/watch?v=NPH-ukYMhdY)